So What’s Up with Cotton for the Kitchen

-- Cotton is long lasting as it’s a natural fiber
+- Cotton is long-lasting as it’s a natural fibre

 - Cotton is hypoallergenic.

-- Cotton is less sensitive to sunlight and will resists from colour fading.
+- Cotton is less sensitive to sunlight and will resist colour fading.

-- Yarn is so strong that it is nearly impossible to break the yarn with pulling on it without assistance such as scissors or sharp edge to break the yarn strand.
+- Yarn is so strong that it is nearly impossible to break the yarn by pulling on it without assistance such as scissors or a sharp edge to break the yarn strand.

 Dish Washing with Cotton Yarns

 One element that I wasn’t careful with many years ago was that my stitch choice and hook didn’t match the recommendation of the yarn.
-For dish washing, you want tight stitches.
+For dishwashing, you want tight stitches.
 Though the cotton yarn will not stretch, the stitches itself can stretch.
 Loose stitches will stretch the project.
-Tighter is better.
-Years ago, my second dishcloth was made with acrylic.
+The tighter is better.
+Years ago, my second dishcloth was made of acrylic.
 You will see in my experiment why it’s the wrong choice, but if you are new to using yarn, you may make the same mistakes I did.

-Below is my experiment of testing Cotton verses Acrylic in water and scrubbing.
+Below is my experiment of testing Cotton versus Acrylic in water and scrubbing.

-- Test includes wetting both cotton and acrylic yarn.
+- The test includes wetting both cotton and acrylic yarn.

 - Scrubbing a cutting board.

 - Cotton yarn instantly absorbed the water and sank to the bottom.